 Word-processing and printing a CV

-If you do not have access to this technology, or using a computer is one of your worst nightmares, then you will have to pay someone to do this for you.
-If you get someone else to prepare your CV make sure they print it out on a laser printer.
-Dot matrix or inkjet printers are not really good enough and the ink from an inkjet tends to smudge fairly easily.
-Always ask for a proof copy of your CV so that you can check that it meets your needs.
+If you do get someone else to prepare a professional CV for you and you want printed copies, make sure they print it out on a laser printer or an inkjet printer.
+Always ask for a proof copy of your CV, so that you can check that it meets your needs before it is printed out.

-You should check your draft CV thoroughly for spelling and grammatical errors.
+A CV writer would normally check your CV thoroughly for spelling and grammatical errors before sending it to you and you must do this too before you send your CV out.
 When you are happy with it, you should get at least one other person to check it over and give you some feedback.
-You should then re-draft it and show it to them again.
+You should then redraft it and show it to them again.
 You may need to do this several times before you are completely satisfied with the final version.

 - CV tips introduction